The Daily Journal describes Kenneth Carter as “an

 intellectual telecommunications wonk who wants to

-change the way the Internet works.”He is an
+change the way the Internet works.”He has

-attorney, a technologist, and a communications
+an attorney, a technologist, and a communications

 business analyst.
 As a lawyer-turned-MBA,